 The following sections describe the known issues in PCF Metrics v1.4.x.

-The 'push-app’ errand allocation is set to 64MB by default, which can cause the errand to fail.
-Increasing this allocation to 128MB will resolve the issue and allow the errand to run as expected.
+push-apps errand metrics-ui allocation is set to 64MB by default, which can cause the errand to fail.
+Increasing the metrics-ui app memory allocation to 128MB resolves the issue and allows the errand to run as expected.

 Compatibility with Elastic Runtime

 PCF Metrics v1.4.x requires Pivotal Application Service (formerly Elastic Runtime) v1.11.0 or later.

 To use custom app metrics in PCF Metrics, you must install the Metrics Forwarder tile and bind your apps to the Metrics Forwarder service.
 You can use PCF Metrics without Metrics Forwarder, but you will be able to view only default container metrics, network metrics, and app events.